An entry point in an image is a location where program execution can start. There are two distinct types of entry point:

 An image can have only one initial entry point.
 The initial entry point can be, but is not required to be, one of the entry points set by the

 - Entry points set by the ENTRY directive

 You can select one of many possible entry points for an image.
 An image can have only one entry point.

 You create entry points in objects with the

 ENTRYdirective in an assembler file.
-In embedded systems, typical use of this directive is to mark code that is entered through the processor exception vectors, such as RESET, IRQ, and FIQ.
+In embedded systems, this directive is typically used to mark code that is entered through the processor exception vectors, such as RESET, IRQ, and FIQ.

 The directive marks the output code section with an